-- Is it a massive global agency with professionals based out of numerous office?
+- Is it a massive global agency with professionals based out of numerous offices?

 - Or an agency that falls somewhere in the middle of the spectrum?

-While at first glance it seems like working with a big agency would be the best option of the 3, more and more people realize going boutique may be the right move.
+While at first glance, it seems like working with a big agency would be the best option of the 3, more and more people realize that a boutique agency may be the right move.

 But what is a boutique branding agency?

 People tend to think of a small clothing store that sells exclusive items, though a boutique describes a business that serves a specialized or sophisticated niche.
 A boutique branding agency is a focused branding business.
 It operates with a small group of professionals and focuses on dedicated work for a limited client list.

 The most significant limitation of a boutique branding agency is its size - usually no worldwide locations, huge teams, or portfolios profiling household brands like Nike or Levi's (though these brands do outsource smaller campaigns to boutique firms.)
 This limitation affects their reputation as not being well-known.
 Although boutique agencies may not have a strong reputation, the quality you receive from them exceeds expectations as they specialize in the experience for their customers.